shahanakattil/Sustainability-workshop/Instructions/Lab4:Insights-and-reporting.md

      •	Expand the tree view of total CO2E emission intensity, where the intensity denominator is a numeric custom dimension, you select.
 You can drill into each string custom dimension in the data and view CO2E emission intensity associated with each unique string value.

-You've now successfully explored various Sustainability dashboards.
+>**Note**: You've now successfully explored various Sustainability dashboards.
 You can use these dashboards to gain insights into your emissions data.
 Additionally, as you drilled down from total emissions to the organization level, you were able to determine that Wide World Importers needs to reduce the carbon emissions from purchased electricity.
 This goal could be achieved in a variety of ways, such as switching to renewable energy sources or using more energy-efficient devices and vehicles.
 You can use these insights to drive business decisions and then use the information to create scorecards and goals to track your progress.

-Great job, you have successfully explored various Sustainability dashboards with Amber to gain insights into the emissions data.
-You can see as you drilled down from total emissions to the organization level, Amber was able to determine that Wide World Importers needs to reduce the carbon emissions from Purchased electricity.
-This could be achieved in a variety of ways such as switching to renewable energy sources or using more energy efficient devices and vehicles.
-You and she can use these insights to drive business decisions and use the information to create scorecards and goals to track progress. **Please continue to the next task.**

 ## Task 3 :  Waste and Water Insights